drigio/drigio/README.md

 -->

 - 🌱 I’m currently learning about Distributed Systems and Golang
+- 🙈 Also learning about Retrieval Augmented Generation AI Agent development.
 - 🤔 I’m looking for help with Distributed Systems.
 If you can point me at some great sources, just hit me up!
 - 📫 Reach me at: [LinkedIn](https://www.linkedin.com/in/gaurav-kondhare/)
 - 😄 Pronouns: He/Him